Chart Color Schemes

 Darlington performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Darlington's educational attainment exceeds national and state averages.
-57.5% of residents aged 15+ have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-Bachelor degrees are the most common at 37.9%, followed by postgraduate qualifications (16.5%) and graduate diplomas (3.1%).
-Technical qualifications comprise 12.8% of educational achievements, with advanced diplomas at 6.2% and certificates at 6.6%.
+Darlington's educational attainment is notably higher than national and state averages.
+As of 2021, 57.5% of residents aged 15 years and above hold university qualifications, compared to Australia's 30.4% and New South Wales' (NSW) 32.2%.
+Bachelor degrees are the most common at 37.9%, followed by postgraduate qualifications at 16.5% and graduate diplomas at 3.1%.
+Technical qualifications make up 12.8% of educational achievements, with advanced diplomas at 6.2% and certificates at 6.6%.

 Frequently Asked Questions - Education